mariamezzat01/mariamezzat01/README.md

 ## Contact Me

-Feel free to contact me via [email](mariammohamedezzat2010@gmail.com) or [LinkedIn](https://www.linkedin.com/in/your-username) if you have any questions or would like to discuss a potential project or collaboration.
+Feel free to contact me via email: mariammohamedezzat2010@gmail.com or [LinkedIn](https://www.linkedin.com/in/mariam-ezzat-a804b9215/) if you have any questions or would like to discuss a potential project or collaboration.